2186/rosie-tracker/README.md

 ## Goal
-The goal of our project was to make a wildlife tracker that could be non invasively attached to an animal that sends researchers data about it location, movement, stress , and health.
-The data from the device will be sent to a data base using a wireless communication protocol such as wifi or lora to a cloud data base (oracle cloud) where it can be feed to an AI for analyis or directly analysed by researchers on a webpage.
+The goal of our project was to develop a non-invasive wildlife tracking device that can be safely attached to animals to monitor their location, movement, stress, and overall health in real time.

+The data collected by the device is transmitted wirelessly—using protocols like Wi-Fi or LoRa—to a cloud-based database hosted on Oracle Cloud.
+From there, the information can either be analyzed directly by researchers through an intuitive web dashboard or processed using AI models to identify behavioral patterns, health trends, and environmental responses over time.

+Our aim is to equip conservationists, scientists, and wildlife organizations with a smart, scalable tool that supports better decision-making, enhances ecological research, and ultimately contributes to a more sustainable and biodiverse world.

 ## Accopmplishements -
 We’re excited to share that Rosie Wildlife Tracker won 3rd Place at the GMU Hackfax 2025 under the theme "A Better World"!